 If you’re unsure of how the federal Health Insurance Marketplace is designed to work, or if you’re simply curious as to what these exchanges hold for you, these are the essentials:

 Do the plans vary from state to state?
 The public exchanges vary from state to state.
-Each state has its own health care marketplace: Seventeen states run their own versions, and the federal government operates exchanges in partnership with or on behalf of the other 33 states and Washington, D.C.
+Each state has its own health care marketplace: Sixteen states and Washington, D.C., run their own versions, and the federal government operates exchanges in partnership with or on behalf of the other 34 states.
 Although providers and costs will vary from state to state, the policies and benefits are all required to cover at least the same basic types of services.

 When can I sign up for a plan?
-Open enrollment in the marketplace began October 1, 2013, and ends March 31, 2014.
-Under current rules, you must enroll and pay for coverage by December 23, 2013, for coverage to start January 1, 2014.
-And unless you have a qualifying life event—such as moving to a different state, a divorce, or the birth of a child—you must wait until the next open enrollment period in the fall of 2014 if you do not enroll by the deadline or if you want to change your plan.
+Open enrollment in the marketplace for 2015 began November 15, 2014, and closes February 15, 2015.
+Unless you have a qualifying life event—such as moving to a different state, a divorce, or the birth of a child—you must wait until the next open enrollment period in the fall of 2015 if you do not enroll by the deadline or if you want to change your plan.

 Will my doctor accept my new plan?
 Not necessarily.
 Each plan offered through an exchange includes networks of health care providers.
 If your doctor is outside a particular plan’s network, you’ll end up paying more for care and may miss out on benefits covered from in-network providers.
+Also, unless the plan pays out-of-network benefits, the plan may not pay any benefit and you could be responsible for paying the entire cost.
 During the application process, you can review plans to see whether your primary care doctor and other providers are considered in network.
-If your state has several insurers providing plans, you may find that one company’s plans will cover care from your existing doctor while another company’s plans won’t.
+If your state has several insurers providing plans, you may find that one company’s plans will cover care from your existing doctor, while another company’s plans won’t.

 Can businesses join the exchange?
-Businesses with 50 or fewer full-time employees will be eligible to use the Small Business Health Options Program (SHOP) marketplace, although they won’t be able to use the federal Web site to enroll their employees until November 2014.
-In the meantime, businesses can use brokers or enroll directly through insurance companies.
+Businesses with 50 or fewer full-time employees can start offering health insurance to their employees under the Small Business Health Options Program (SHOP) marketplace.
+There is no limited enrollment period for small business coverage, and employers can offer it at any time.
+Businesses can also use brokers or enroll directly through insurance carriers.
 If a business has more than 50 employees, it can’t use SHOP.
 The SHOP marketplace is similar to the individual marketplace but geared to handle the specific issues business customers will face.
-For instance, in 2014, businesses will determine how much they will contribute to the cost of employees’ health care coverage, and then employees can purchase insurance through the plan provider.
+For instance, businesses will determine how much they will contribute to the cost of employees’ health care coverage, and then employees can purchase insurance through a variety of plan providers.
 Businesses also can earn tax credits—as much as 50% of the cost of employees’ premiums—but must meet several criteria to be eligible for those incentives.

 Can I sign up if I’m age 65 or older?
-At age 65, most people who are not actively working and eligible for an employer plan are enrolled in Medicare.
-And if you enroll in Medicare, you aren’t eligible to purchase coverage through the health exchanges.
-Nor can you buy Medigap or Part D prescription coverage through the exchanges—you would still need to purchase that coverage on your own.
+At age 65, most people who are not actively working and are not eligible for an employer plan are enrolled in Medicare.
+If you enroll in Medicare, you aren’t eligible to purchase coverage through the health exchanges.
+Nor can you buy Medigap or Medicare Part D prescription coverage through the exchanges—you would still need to purchase that coverage on your own.
 Read Viewpoints: “Understanding your Medicare options.”
 Medicare participants don’t have to replace their coverage, because Medicare meets the individual mandate under ACA.
-But the ACA extends Medicare to cover more preventive care services such as colonoscopies and mammograms.3
+Also, the ACA extends Medicare to cover more preventive care services, such as colonoscopies and mammograms.5

 The cost of coverage depends heavily on individual preferences and circumstances, so the benefits and appeal of the new marketplace plans can vary greatly from person to person.
-One reason for the variability is prices: Revised age-rating bands limit the additional amounts providers can charge older applicants.
-Under the ACA, insurers cannot charge the eldest age group more than three times what they would charge the youngest for the same coverage.
-The previous structure allowed insurers in some states to use a ratio that was much higher.
-In addition, a key provision of the ACA required insurers to guarantee coverage regardless of an individual’s medical history.
+Revised age-rating bands limit the additional amounts providers can charge older applicants, for example.
+Under the ACA, insurers cannot charge the eldest age group more than three times what they would charge the youngest group for the same coverage.
+Under the previous structure, insurers in some states used a ratio that was much higher.
+In addition, a key provision of the ACA requires insurers to guarantee coverage regardless of an individual’s medical history.

 Beyond the exchanges

 Employees of some large corporations might already be familiar with the concept of a health care exchange.
-Companies in recent years increasingly have given employees a lump-sum subsidy toward health coverage, and offered them access to privately run exchanges where they could comparison shop for plans.
+In recent years, some companies have given employees a lump-sum subsidy toward health coverage, and offered them access to privately run exchanges where they could comparison shop for plans.
 This trend is part of a larger transition away from defined benefit plans, where employers are tasked with making decisions on behalf of the employee, and toward defined contribution plans, where employees have more of a say in how they use their benefits.